codectd/Projects/README.md

 # Projects
-Project in C++, Java, web development and other applications.
+Projects in C++, Java, web development and other applications.